Water for Elephants by Sara Gruen: A Book Review/Analysis

-I absolutely loved Water For Elephants, by Sara Gruen.
+I loved Water For Elephants, by Sara Gruen.
 It is a book I have recommended to everyone who has asked me what book I would recommend.
 It's one of the few books that everyone has come back to me saying, "Water for Elephants was so good!"
-I have to admit, when this was picked for our book club, I thought it was going to be long and boring.
-Even as I started it, I didn't have high hopes for Sara Gruen's book, especially as I learned that the setting was a traveling circus, that was filled with "freaks" and "midgets."
+I have to admit, when our book club picked this book, I thought it was going to be long and tedious.
+Even as I started it, I didn't have high hopes for Sara Gruen's novel, especially as I learned that the setting was a traveling circus filled with "freaks" and "midgets."
 Yet, Water for Elephants surprised me with its realism and rich history.
 Each of life's emotions fills this story as you go through a short period in one man's life, as he learns much about life, love, and himself.

-The memories begin with the most eventful moment in young Jacob Jankowski's life.
-He's a a 23-year-old penniless, down-on-his-luck man who is an Ivy League dropout studying to be a vet.
-After get getting devastating news he runs away and accidentally joins a circus.
+The memories begin with the most memorable moment in young Jacob Jankowski's life.
+He's a 23-year-old penniless, down-on-his-luck man who is an Ivy League dropout studying to be a vet.
+After he gets the devastating news, he runs away and accidentally joins a circus.

-Through her writing, some of the stories she writes about were taken from real life stories that she uncovered during her research.
-She also plays on how circuses before there were regulations on how animals or people for that matter were treated.
-Augusts abuse to the animals was not unusual during this time.
+Through her writing, she wrote about the stories she uncovered during her research.
+She also writes about what circuses were like before there were regulations on the treatment of animals and people.
+August's abuse of the animals was not unusual during this time.

-The book is set during the Depression where Jacob, yet somehow Gruen took a time period where prohibition and depression were very real terrible things, and showed how people persevered and found themselves as a result.
+Gruen chooses the Depression as her setting when prohibition and the economy are very real, terrible things.
+Then showed how people persevered and found themselves as a result.

 She has also done a lot of research on circuses.
-During the prologue she states that the band is playing stars and stripes.
-That was truly used as a code to all those in the circus that something has gone terribly wrong.
+During the prologue, she states that the band is playing stars and stripes.
+That was genuinely used as a code to all those in the circus that something has gone wrong.

-Water for Elephants is a very interesting title.
+Water for Elephants is an unusual title.
 The first time we hear Gruen reference the title in the book is when Jacob realizes one of his fellow nursing home patients is telling a white lie about working for the circus.
 He says that he used to carry water for elephants.
-People used to believe this was an actual job, but Jacob having worked for a circus knew better and called the man on it.
+People used to believe this was an actual job, but Jacob had worked for a circus who knew better and called the man on it.

-The book is filled with such fanciful characters as "midgets" and "freaks."
-I hate those terms, but that is how they were presented in the circuses of that period.
+The book contains many fanciful characters such as "midgets" and "freaks."
+These terms were acceptable in the circuses of that period.
 Despite each of their unique talents and gifts, Gruen writes these characters with very vivid real personalities.
-She does such an amazing job developing each of these characters that your heart breaks for them, and feels joy for them at times.
+She does such a fantastic job developing each of these characters that your heart breaks for them and feels joy for them at times.

 Jacob, the main character, is by far the most interesting, despite being the most ordinary.
 He falls in love with a Marlena, but their love is star-crossed, what good romance isn't?
-Aside from the human love, he also finds himself falling for Rosie, an elephant who he is responsible for.
+Aside from human love, he also finds himself falling for Rosie, an elephant.
 Both of Jacob's loves are the subjects of abuse by the bipolar husband and manager of Marlena.
-August is very real in his outbursts and very similar to my experiences with people who have the disease.
+August is authentic in his outbursts and very similar to my experiences with people who have the disease.

 Book Club Questions!